gzhao9/mock-clone-analyzer/Clonal detection algorithm.md

 2. **Apriori/FP-Growth** detects sub-sequences that appear in multiple tests (like “mock creation + stub(A)”).
 3. We run a **greedy assignment** to see how best to group each mock sequence under a repeated sub-sequence, while acknowledging that leftover stubs can be done individually.
 4. We handle tie situations **randomly**, allowing multiple runs to find better coverage.
-5. In the end, we refactor out the most common overlapping lines into a helper method, thus **reducing duplication** while letting each test add the unique stubs it needs.
+5. We refactor out the most common overlapping lines into a helper method, thus **reducing duplication** while letting each test add the unique stubs it needs.

+This approach systematically identifies repeated fragments—whether fully identical or partially shared—and helps keep tests more maintainable and concise.